World Cup 2022 knockout stage: Dates, kick-off times & road to the final

 On the second side, in groups E to H, nations such as Spain, Germany, Belgium, Brazil and Portugal all have the opportunity to play each other before the final.

-This round saw France beat Argentina 4-3 in Russia four years ago in what was one of the most spectacular games of the tournament.
+The round of 16 saw France beat Argentina 4-3 in Russia four years ago in what was one of the most spectacular games of the tournament.

-This time the matches will take place from the 3rd to the 6th of December.
+In 2022, the matches will take place from the December 3 to December 6.

 |Date